101 Charming And Chirpy Bird Names For Baby Girls And Boys

 10. Falcon

 Falcon would make a powerful and sleek bird name for your baby boy.
-It’s appropriate for a boy, but we think it would work for a girl, too!
-Falcon Heene, fondly known as the “balloon boy” would be its namesake.
+After all, it is a powerful bird that people have trained to hunt for years (5).
+It could work for a girl, too!
+Falcon Heene, fondly known as the “balloon boy,” would be its namesake.

 11. Gull

 This moniker conjures images of salty and windswept air of the beach.
-As most of you must be knowing, this name is inspired by the seagull.
+The name is inspired by the seagull, a bird with the ability to drink both fresh and saltwater.
 As a name, Gull has Celtic origins and means ‘long-winged swimming birds’.

 12. Eagle

 Eagle is a soaring name with patriotic symbolism.
+This bird has such sharp eyesight that researchers developed a deep learning model based on its eye structure (6).
 We do not have a real life namesake of this name, but in “Old St. Paul’s”, a novel by W. H. Ainsworth, Solomon Eagle was a character.
 It’s also the name of a rock band.

 13. Finch